qasimushtaq/alarabigym/README.md

 ## Testing

 * The project has been tested thoroughly to the best of my knowledge.
-All the navbar has been functional.
-And only home page is functional at the moment, the images are loading properly.
+The navbar has been functional.
+Only home page is functional at the moment, and the images are loading properly.
 * The desktop version of the project has been working.
 * The mobile version is working.
 * The CSS has been validated by W3Schools Validator and no error was found.